 When we’re making the assumption that no progress has been made, we have to take a step back and look at the bigger picture.
 This is a movement for Black lives, and this issue of the dehumanization of Black lives has existed for over 400 years.
-So, one year responding to Ferguson – or if you take it back to when the Black Lives Matter organization was created after the shooting of Trayvon Martin – two to three years of organizing is not going to unravel everything that’s been happening over the last 400 to 500 years.
-So, I think there has to be a space for grace, and a space for patience, and a space for resilience if we’re all going to get through these moments in this movement.
+So, one year responding to Ferguson – or, if you take it back to when the Black Lives Matter organization was created after the shooting of Trayvon Martin, two to three years of organizing — is not going to unravel everything that’s been happening over the last 400 to 500 years.
+There has to be a space for grace and a space for patience and a space for resilience if we’re all going to get through these moments in this movement.

 “Why did you decide to do #stickynotetoself?”

-In third or fourth grade, I was living on a dirt road in Mississippi, and one day, I was sitting beside my cousin on the school bus.
-A kid behind her started teasing her and saying racist things, and she turned around and told him to stop.
-He eventually pushed her and out of nowhere, I curved around to his seat and just started hitting him as hard as I could.
+In third or fourth grade, I was living on a dirt road in Mississippi, and one day I was sitting beside my cousin on the school bus.
+A kid behind her started teasing her and saying racist things.
+She turned around and told him to stop.
+He eventually pushed her and, out of nowhere, I curved around to his seat and just started hitting him as hard as I could.
 The driver stopped and had to pull both me and my cousin off the kid.
 The next day at school, they had video footage of us fighting.
 The principal brought all the students from that bus ride into the library and asked, “Why were you fighting?”
-I told them, “He was teasing us because we are Black, and I’m not going to allow that.”
+I told them, “He was teasing us because we are Black and I’m not going to allow that.”
 We actually did not get suspended from the school bus.

 A lot of people ask, “When did you come into the movement?” as if August 9th was the beginning.
 For me, the work started with fighting racist kids taunting my little cousin and me.
-It started with standing up for myself against being called the N word by anyone, nor letting that happen to others.
+It started with standing up for myself against being called the N-word by anyone, nor letting that happen to others.
 I think about those early moments a lot because I wouldn’t have guessed they would lead me here.
-Fist fighting was the wrong outlet, but for me, fighting back was still right.
-As I grew up, I learned how to fight back in more powerful ways – through my art, and through bringing people together who are different, and helping them see our commonalities.
-Sometimes doing that is enough, and I’ve learned that you’ll soon enough get the support you need to keep doing it.
+Fist fighting was the wrong outlet.
+But, for me, fighting back was still right.
+As I grew up, I learned how to fight back in more powerful ways – through my art and through bringing people together who are different and helping them see our commonalities.
+Sometimes doing that is enough.
+And I’ve learned you’ll soon enough get the support you need to keep doing it.

 In this movement, there’s something for everyone to do.